johmicrot/Urban_Atlas_Prediction/ReadMe.md

 #### 6) Execute Country_Static_Maps_download.py to Downloads the satelite images.
 Will save to the directory ~/Dataset/

-### Exploring the potential of Multi-task architectures in this domain
+### Explore the potential of Multi-task architectures in this domain

 #### 1) modify Train_Model.py to select the dataset you want to train and select if you are doing a multi-task or single-task

 ### Apply Data Distillation to make use of unlabeled images

+#### 1) Train a base model on a labeled subpart of the data using Train_Model.py as described in the previous section
-#### 1) Execute Generate_Ensamble_Predictions.py.
-It creates "labels" for unlabeled images given a model trained on a small labeled part of the data.
+#### 2) Execute Generate_Ensamble_Predictions.py.
+It creates "labels" for unlabeled images given the pretrained model trained on a small labeled part of the data.

 pysatml taken from https://github.com/adrianalbert/pysatml <br/>